-As at 31 December 2020 and 2019, the Bank did not have a counterparty with the balance exceeding 10% of the Bank's equity.
+As at 31 December 2021 the Bank has one counterparty with the balance of GEL 8,149 thousand, exceeding 10% of the Bank's equity (31 December 2020: no counterparty with the balance exceeding 10% of the Bank's equity).

-10. Amounts due from credit institution
+10. Amounts due from credit institutions

-2020 2019 GEL'000 GEL'000 Obligatory reserve with the National Bank of Georgia (NBG) 1,171 2,991 Total amounts due from credit institution 1,171 2,991
+2021 GEL'000 2020 GEL'000 Obligatory reserve with the National Bank of Georgia (NBG) 2,278 1,171 Total amounts due from credit institution 2,278 1,171

-In 2020 the credit institutions are required to maintain an interest earning cash deposit (obligatory reserve) with the NBG at 5% and at 25% of the average of funds attracted from customers and non-resident financial institutions by a credit institution for the appropriate two-week period in GEL and foreign currencies, respectively.
+In 2021 the credit institutions are required to maintain an interest earning cash deposit (obligatory reserve) with the NBG at 5% in Lari and at 10%-25% in foreign currency (depending on the dollarization ratio of deposits of each commercial bank) of the average of funds attracted from customers and non-resident financial institutions by a credit institution for the appropriate two-week period in GEL and foreign currencies, respectively.
+However, according to the residual maturities, funds attracted in national currency with a maturity of more than 1 year and foreign currency with a maturity of more than 2 years are exempt from reserve requirements, while funds attracted in foreign currency with a maturity of 1 to 2 years are subject of 10%-15% reserve requirement (depending on the dollarization ratio).

-As at 31 December 2020 the Bank allocates amounts due from credit institutions under Stage 1 for the purposes of identifying expected credit loss under IFRS 9 (31 December 2019: Stage 1).
+As at 31 December 2021 the Bank allocates amounts due from credit institutions under Stage 1 for the purposes of identifying expected credit loss under IFRS 9 (31 December 2020: Stage 1).
 Management estimates that ECL is immaterial at reporting dates.